Frequently Asked Questions

 Neuroscience Questions

-How do I change my major to Neuroscience?
+How do I switch my major to neuroscience?

-The Neuroscience Academic Advisors offices are located in the Gonda Center.
-You can make an appointment on the Advising page (which also includes the room numbers for each advisor).
+The Neuroscience Academic Advisors’ offices are located in the Gonda Center.
+You can make an advising appointment on the Advising page.
 The Gonda Center is south of Ackerman Union on Westwood Blvd., at the corner of Charles E. Young Dr. South.
 It’s a large brick building across from the Police Station.
-Use the interactive UCLA map to help you: http://maps.ucla.edu/campus/
+Use the interactive UCLA map as a reference: http://maps.ucla.edu/campus/

-The curriculum was created that you take NEUROSC 102 and NEUROSC M101A together (or NEUROSC 102 the summer prior to NEUROSC M101A, if offered) to build the most solid foundation for your Neuroscience major.
-NEUROSC M101A and NEUROSC 102 enhanced students’ understanding of the rest of the core series and upper division electives.
-Therefore, if you take it with NEUROSC M101A (Fall of 3rd Year), you will be well prepared for any elective.
+The major curriculum was created so that NEUROSC M101A and NEUROSC 102 are taken concurrently (or NEUROSC 102 the summer prior to NEUROSC M101A, if offered) to build the most solid foundation as students progress within the major.
+NEUROSC M101A and NEUROSC 102 enhance students’ understanding of the remainder of the core series courses and upper division major electives.

-What if I have been volunteering in the lab instead of completing SRP 99?
-Can I still sign up for NEUROSC 199/198?
+What if I have been volunteering in a research lab instead of completing an SRP-99?
+Can I still complete NEUROSC 199/198?

 What’s the difference between NEUROSC 198A/B and NEUROSC 199A/B?

-NEUROSC 198A/B is reserved for students in departmental honors and requires additional work.
+NEUROSC 198A/B is reserved for students in departmental honors and culminates in the completion of an honors thesis.

-I want to sign up for a Psychology elective, but it says I need PSYCH 100A/115/etc. Can I still take it?
+I want to enroll in a PSYCH elective, but it lists PSYCH 10/100A/115 as prerequisites.
+Can I still enroll?

-Yes, you can still take Psychology courses, even if you have not completed all the requisites.
-Please check the Enrollment Restrictions and Notes sections on the Registrar’s Schedule of Classes to see when Neuroscience majors are allowed to enroll.
-You can also reach out directly to the Psychology undergraduate advising office if you have trouble enrolling on second pass.
+Yes, you can still enroll in PSYCH courses, even if you have not completed the prerequisites.
+Please check the Enrollment Restrictions and Class Notes sections on the Registrar’s Schedule of Classes to confirm when neuroscience majors are allowed to enroll.
+You can also reach out directly to the Psychology undergraduate advising office if you have enrollment related inquiries.

 UCLA Questions